Career Opportunities

-If you are passionate about student success, join the Communities In Schools of Michigan team today!
+Are you passionate about improving the lives of Michigan’s kids?
+Apply to join the CIS of Michigan team today!

 About CIS of Michigan